19 Jan 2018

 Hong Kong's Trade with Chile

-On the other hand, Hong Kong’s total imports from Chile soared by 59% to US$817 million in 2016, after decreasing by 4% to US$515 million in 2015.
-Leading imports in 2016 included fresh or dried fruit and nuts (not including oil nuts) (shared 91% of the total), alcoholic beverages (2%), fresh (live or dead), chilled or frozen fish (1%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (1%) and telecommunications equipment & parts (1%).
+On the other hand, Hong Kong’s total imports from Chile slid by 12% to US$566 million in the first ten months of 2017, after soaring by 59% to US$817 million in 2016.
+Leading imports in January-October 2017 included fresh or dried fruit and nuts (not including oil nuts) (shared 89% of the total), alcoholic beverages (3%), fresh (live or dead), chilled or frozen fish (2%), fresh, chilled or frozen meat & edible meat offal (1%), fish, crustaceans, molluscs & aquatic invertebrates, prepared or preserved (1%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (1%), watches and clocks (1%) and telecommunication equipment & parts (1%).

 Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.